willhou/Bluetooth-Notification/README.md

 Bluetooth Notification
 ======================

-Get notified when devices connect/disconnect from phone.
+Get notified when devices connect/disconnect from your Android phone.